 I would suggest buying 500 units or less initially.
 If you want to invest that much, I would buy 4 or 5 different products rather than a lot of inventory of one product.
 You’ll maximize your chances of success by having multiple possibilities for success.

-For the start and small quantity you can use Air cargo and let your supplier do the hard work you, or you can contact UPS and organize delivery.
-Just be sure that the order is less than $2,300 so you can avoid custom procedures and additional taxes.
+For the start and small quantity you can use Air cargo and let your supplier do the hard work for you, or you can contact UPS and organize delivery.
+Just be sure that the order is less than $2,300 so you can avoid customs procedures and additional taxes.

 Resource: Send FBA inventory to Amazon

 Now, you are ready to start selling on Amazon.
-It is the time to create your Amazon seller account, set up your store so you can create your listing and start selling your products.
+It is time to create your Amazon seller account, set up your store so you can create your listing and start selling your products.

 Set up an Amazon Account

 Here you should register to sell your products to millions of Amazon.com customers.
 As an international seller you can sell on Amazon.com, here is the list of supported countries.
 If your country isn’t on the list then you need a Payoneer account.
-Registration your account and Payoneer will allow you to withdraw your payments directly to your local bank account.
+Registration of your account and Payoneer will allow you to withdraw your payments directly to your local bank account.

 The most important part of your listing is your photos and your title.
 A huge number of customers won’t even get past your main photo and almost no one will read further than bullet points.

 If you are a bad writer I suggest you hire someone for descriptions, bullets, titles, and keywords.
 Use multiple keywords in the title to draw more traffic to your listing.
 For keyword research, I suggest AMA Keyword Generator, a powerful tool to generate keyword ideas.